apicraftsf/hackathon2016/README.md

 The Hackathon will take the following form:

 * Participants will split up in teams of 4.
-Teams can self-organize as they wish, but it's suggested they pick 1-2 team members to serve as "API Consumers" and the rest of the team to act as the "API Provider" (comprising backend developers, API owners, architects).
+Teams can self-organize as they wish, but it's suggested you pick 1-2 team members to serve as "API Consumers" and the rest of the team to act as the "API Provider" (comprising backend developers, API owners, architects).
 * Teams will get [one of the API toolsets](#api-toolsets) assigned to them.
-  It's strongly suggested, but not mandatory that the team uses that toolset to complete the exercise.
+  It's strongly suggested, but not mandatory, that the team uses that toolset to complete the exercise.
 * Teams will attempt to improve, enhance, and document the [subject API](#subject-api) in the time available.
 This may include enhancing API structure and/or developer